minkcv/keyframe3d/docs/README.md

 ## Timeline

-The Timeline pane shows a range of frames from 0 to the length - 1, a playhead at the current time, and dots for keyframes.
+The Timeline pane shows a range of frames from 0 to length - 1, a playhead at the current time, and dots for keyframes.
 The dots for keyframes are displayed slightly ahead of the vertical line for a time.
-Left click on the top area of the timeline with the times to seek directly to that time.
+Left click on the top area of the timeline to seek directly to that time.
 Click and drag the playhead left or right to seek to a time while updating the scene live.
 This is referred to as 'scrubbing'.
 Scroll the mouse wheel to zoom in or out on the timeline.
 Click and drag the timeline to pan around when zoomed in.